Transsulfuration pathway

 The production of homocysteine through transsulfuration allows the conversion of this intermediate to methionine, through a methylation reaction carried out by methionine synthase.

 The reverse pathway is present in several organisms, including humans, and involves the transfer of the thiol group from homocysteine to cysteine via a similar mechanism.
 In Klebsiella pneumoniae the cystathionine β-synthase is encoded by mtcB, while the γ-lyase is encoded by mtcC.

-Humans are auxotrophic for methionine, hence it is called an "essential amino acid" by nutritionists, but are not for cysteine due to the reverse trans-sulfurylation pathway.
-Mutations in this pathway lead to a disease known as homocystinuria, due to homocysteine accumulation.
+Humans are auxotrophic for methionine, therefore it's considered to be an essential amino acid.
+However humans are autotrophic for cysteine due to the reverse trans-sulfurylation pathway, meaning that cysteine is not considered to be an essential amino acid.

+Mutations in the CBS pathway can cause a condition known as homocystinuria, an outcome of higher homocysteine levels (hyperhomocysteinemia).

 Role of pyridoxal phosphate

 All four transsulfuration enzymes require vitamin B6 in its active form (pyridoxal phosphate or PLP).
 Three of these enzymes (cystathionine γ-synthase excluded) are part of the Cys/Met metabolism PLP-dependent enzyme family (type I PLP enzymes).